 In order to develop and commercialize the Cell Pouch SystemTM, the Company is seeking regulatory approval to conduct clinical studies in patients for the various clinical indications discussed above.
-It is expected that, provided regulatory approval is obtained, a clinical study of 15-20 patients will be used to assess initial safety and efficacy of its products.
 This will then likely be followed by one or more pivotal studies to assess efficacy and safety in a larger population.
-It is expected that these studies will be used to gain commercial approval of the Cell PouchTM for the various clinical indications discussed above, pending regulatory approval.
+It is expected that these studies will be used to gain regulatory approvals of the Cell PouchTM for the various clinical indications discussed above.
 The Company is working closely with consultants and regulatory authorities in the development of the commercialization of its products.